 “I felt like I was in some dream.
 The fight was over, virtually,” pointed out Hearn.
-“Povetkin started well, Dillian Whyte was measuring up and had a great finish to the third round.
+“Povetkin started well, Dillian Whyte was measuring up and had an excellent finish to the third round.

 “Then he has two heavy knockdowns in the fourth round.
-I know I felt, and a lot of people felt, that it was over.
+I know I felt, and many people felt, that it was over.

 “But this is the drama of the sport that we love.
 This is the drama of heavyweight boxing.
 We know that one punch can change everything.
 And tonight, one punch just completely changed the fight.”